AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 ### Rendering Session Store Data for genericstore Components {#rendering-session-store-data-for-genericstore-components}

-To render store data using a genericstore component, you need to:
+To render store data using a genericstore component, you must do the following:

 * Add the personalization:storeRendererTag tag to the component JSP script to identify the name of the session store.
 * Implement a renderer method on the session store class.